srfernandez/esi-exercises/README.md

 ### Task 1.
 Inside the **domain project**, create a set of JPA entities given the ER model you can find in the ER.png file.
+You will need also to create the java source folder.

+    mkdir -p domain/src/main/java

 ![Entity-Relationship diagram](ER.png)

 Use this package for your entities: `es.uvigo.esei.dgss.exercises.domain`